 Europe and China Approve Landmark Investment Treaty, Snubbing U.S.

-Chinese President Xi Jinping, German Chancellor Angel Merkel and President Emmanuel Macron of France joined EU leaders Ursula von der Leyen and Charles Michel in a video conference to conclude negotiations over the deal, which removes a number of barriers to European companies' investment in China.
+Chinese President Xi Jinping, German Chancellor Angela Merkel and French President Emmanuel Macron joined EU leaders Ursula von der Leyen and Charles Michel in a video conference to conclude negotiations over the deal, which removes a number of barriers to European companies' investment in China.

 After Wednesday's video meeting, von der Leyen tweeted: "The EU has the largest single market in the world.
 We are open for business but we are attached to reciprocity, level playing field & values.
 Today, the EU & China concluded in principle negotiations on an investment agreement."